Updated: Sep 15

-Resin coasters are very popular amongst resin crafters/artists, but these items sometimes have a few issues to be aware of.
-In this blog, hopefully there's some helpful information for those needing it. 🙃😉
+Resin coasters are very popular amongst resin crafters/artists, but these items sometimes have a few issues to be aware of ahead of time.
+In this blog, hopefully there's some helpful information for those needing or interested in it. 🙃😉

 Beginners to resin coaster making, please allow 3 weeks for full hardness cure of any epoxy.
 If your coasters are going bendy in hot temperatures (even after 3 weeks), you have used a soft cure epoxy, and it will always go bendy in warmer temperatures regardless of amount of time it has cured.
 Most high heat epoxies (such as countertop epoxies), are harder curing epoxies, and once the initial week (and especially 3rd week) have passed, they will not go bendy in warmer temperatures.

 Higher heat tolerance epoxy resins are great to use for resin coasters that will be used for hot beverages.
 It helps prevent possible permanent ring damage to the epoxy on the coaster from heat.
 Softer cure epoxies that are also lower in heat tolerance are more prone to issues with coasters, then higher heat tolerant epoxies that have a higher shore hardness rating (harder curing).